wpkelso/notes/Shared-Memory Model.md

 ---
 tags:[computer_architecture, programming]
 ---
-All parallel tasks run within the same *virtual address space*.
+A model of [[Parallel Computing]] where all parallel tasks run within the same *virtual address space*.
 These tasks within the same address space are called **threads**, while the private address space is called a **process**.
 As such, all memory can be seen by every tasks.

 >[!note] Definition
 >**Process:** A private address space.